CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

     4 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings vertex colors will result different than Crocotile 3D.
 (More subtle)
-            - If you are a Linear Space user you will have to find why the result is different, maybe a gamma correction is needed after parsing the Vertex Colors in the script.
+            - If you want to match Crocotile3D Vertex Colors with Unity in Color Space Linear mode you will have to modify the script, maybe a gamma correction is needed after parsing the Vertex Colors.

     5 - The script cannot distinguish .obj files created with Crocotile3D than other modeling softwares.
             - Imported or modified .obj files created on other modeling softwares CAN MAKE THE SCRIPT FAIL!